viascom/spring-boot-starter-maintenance/README.md

 spring-boot-starter-maintenance is a maintenance mode library and auto-configuration for spring boot web and security projects.

+With spring-boot-starter-maintenance anyone can easily enforce best practices during maintenance work on their applications.
+For example, every HTTP client will receive a response with status code 503 - Service Unavailable during maintenance.
+On top of that, the library provides an injection point for clean-up tasks and detailed statistics.
+Everything is customizable and extendable programmed in mind.

 ### Requirements

 spring-boot-starter-maintenance depends on the following two dependencies and will not start without them present.